alskra/top-verstka-test/README.md

 ## Webpack

-### Mode
+### Run

 `npx webpack --config webpack.config.js`

 > If a webpack.config.js is present, the webpack command picks it up by default.
 We use the --config option here only
 > to show that you can pass a configuration of any name.
-This will be useful for more complex configurations that need to be split into multiple files.
+This will be useful for more complex configurations that need
+> to be split into multiple files.

 > WARNING in configuration<br>
 The 'mode' option has not been set, webpack will fallback to 'production' for this value.<br>
 Set 'mode' option to 'development' or 'production' to enable defaults for each environment.<br>
 You can also set it to 'none' to disable any default behavior.
 Learn more: https://webpack.js.org/configuration/mode/

+### Mode

 ## Stylelint